You may be tempted to tote your MacBook Pro around without any protective covering to show off Apple’s flagship laptop.

 They are only impractical for those of you who are already using a bulky case since most products won’t fit around the large protective models.
 However, thin form-fitting or decorative cases will fit inside most sleeves.

-Buying a MacBook Sleeve: What to Consider?
+Buying a MacBook Sleeve: What to Consider in 2020?

 While a sleeve can be a bit flexible in size and most have a bit of wiggle room that will accommodate MacBooks with cases, you should always make sure to check the dimensions of the product you want before you buy.
 After all, it’s no fun to think you’ve purchased an item for your 13″ Mac only to find you’ve actually ordered the 15″ version.